nickolasteixeira/Debugging_Docker/README.md

 13. Lastly, I was running into error when refreshing the page because I had the `app.py` file contain the code to create the `weblogs` table.
 It instead should have been fixed in the `docker-entrypoint-initdb.d/init-tables.sh` file.
 I tried to fix the `init-tables.sh`, but found out that I could instead create an `.sql` file that gets executed with the proper sql syntax to initilize the POSTGRES database.
 - Problem solved.

+14. I realized instead of exporting the environments onto your vagrant box, you could simply add them in the docker-compose file at the root of the directory.
+That way any machine you try to run the docker command on will work.

 ## BONUS:
 TBD